ory/oathkeeper/docs/versioned_docs/version-v0.38/configure-deploy.md

 Oathkeeper works.
 Let's define three rules:

-1. An access rule that allowing anonymous access to `https://httpbin.org/anything/cookie` and using the `cookie` mutator.
+1. An access rule that allowing anonymous access to `https://httpbin.org/anything/header` and using the `header` mutator.
 2. An access rule denying every access to `https://httpbin.org/anything/deny`.
    If the request header has `Accept: application/json`, we will receive a JSON response.
 If however the accept header has `Accept: text/*`, a HTTP Redirect